awslabs/amazon-neptune-tools/neptune-export/docs/export-pg.md

                 one option may be specified

+            --approx-edge-count <approxEdgeCount>
+                Approximate number of edges in graph

+                This option may occur a maximum of 1 times

+            --approx-node-count <approxNodeCount>
+                Approximate number of nodes in graph

+                This option may occur a maximum of 1 times

             -b <batchSize>, --batch-size <batchSize>
                 Batch size (optional, default 64).
 Reduce this number if your queries trigger CorruptedFrameExceptions.

+                This option may occur a maximum of 1 times

+            --clone-cluster
+                Clone Neptune cluster

+                This option may occur a maximum of 1 times

+            --clone-cluster-instance-type <cloneClusterInstanceType>
+                Instance type for cloned cluster (by default neptune-export will use the same instance type as the source cluster)

+                This options value is restricted to the following set of values: db.r4.large
+                    db.r4.xlarge
+                    db.r4.2xlarge
+                    db.r4.4xlarge
+                    db.r4.8xlarge
+                    db.r5.large
+                    db.r5.xlarge
+                    db.r5.2xlarge
+                    db.r5.4xlarge
+                    db.r5.8xlarge
+                    db.r5.12xlarge
+                    db.r5.16xlarge
+                    db.r5.24xlarge
+                    db.m5.large
+                    db.m5.xlarge
+                    db.m5.2xlarge
+                    db.m5.3xlarge
+                    db.m5.8xlarge
+                    db.m5.12xlarge
+                    db.m5.16xlarge
+                    db.m5.24xlarge
+                    db.t3.medium

+                This option may occur a maximum of 1 times

+            --clone-cluster-replica-count <replicaCount>
+                Number of read replicas to add to the cloned cluster (default, 0)

+                This option may occur a maximum of 1 times

+                This options value must fall in the following range: 0 <= value <= 15

+            --cluster-id <clusterId>
+                ID of an Amazon Neptune cluster.
+If you specify a cluster ID, neptune-export will use all of the instance endpoints in the cluster in addition to any endpoints you have specified using the -e and --endpoint options.

                 This option may occur a maximum of 1 times